Information we collect

 Your personal information may be stored on paper and in electronic form.

 We will at all times seek to ensure that the personal information collected and held by us is protected from misuse, loss, interference, unauthorised access, modification or disclosure.
 At all times your personal information is treated as confidential and any sensitive information is treated as highly confidential.
-All paper files are stored in lockable cabinets which are locked out of hours.
+All paper files are kept in lockable storage.
 Access to our premises is controlled by allowing only authorised personnel to access the premises.
 All computer based information is protected through the use of access passwords on each computer and screen saver passwords.
 Data is backed up each evening and stored securely off site.

 In the event you cease to be a client of this organisation, any personal information which we hold about you will be maintained in a secure storage facility for a period of 7 years in order to comply with legislative and professional requirements, following which time the information will be destroyed.